 The Local Government FAST program, announced in the 2016-17 Victorian Government budget, is delivered in three streams by the Department of Environment, Land, Water and Planning (DELWP).

 Stream One provides specialist accounting and finance advice and support to rural councils on a project-by-project basis.
 A core emphasis of Stream One projects is the internal capability development of the participating councils.

 This advisory and support facility is provided by members of the FAST panel, an expert panel of suppliers.
 The grant program is not competitive; it will respond to identified needs.

-The members of the FAST Panel are:
+The current members of the FAST Panel are:

 - AFS & Associates